Mortgage availability: Is mortgage lending tightening & is specialist finance a viable alternative?

 So how do we fit in?

-If you’re struggling against tightening mortgage lending on the high street, we’re here for you.
+If you’re struggling against mortgage availability on the high street, we’re here for you.
 Mainstream banks tend to adhere to rigid tick-box lending criteria.
 It seems more boxes are constantly being added to the list, and only the most straightforward cases are hitting the requirements.

 But, we don’t follow rigid criteria assessments for our buy-to-let mortgages and bridging loans.
 Every claim we assess on its own merits.
 We won’t let the pessimism in the wider market sway your potential.
 Rather than threat over the headlines, we’ll focus on your specific investment, the exit strategy at hand, and the property’s potential.